reegis/deflex/docs/input_data.rst

 This sheet requires the electricity demand of the scenario.
 The demand must be provided in a time series form, with the time step specified *general*, for each region in [MW] as the table shows.
-Electrcity demand can be entered as a whole for each region as DE01 shows or it can be divided into different sectors as DE02 shows.
+Electricity demand can be entered as a whole for each region as DE01 shows or it can be divided into different sectors as DE02 shows.